Medically reviewed by Drugs.com. Last updated on Apr 25, 2022.

 Proper use of omalizumab

-A nurse or other trained health professional will give you or your child omalizumab.
-Omalizumab is given as a shot under your skin, usually in the upper arms, stomach, or thighs.
+A nurse or other trained health professional will give you or your child omalizumab in a medical facility.
+It is given as a shot under your skin, usually in the upper arms, stomach, or thighs.

-If you are receiving omalizumab for asthma, you will receive omalizumab once every 2 or 4 weeks.
+If you are receiving omalizumab for asthma or nasal polyps, you will receive omalizumab once every 2 or 4 weeks.
 Your dose will be determined by your IgE level, which your doctor will measure with a simple blood test before treatment begins, and your body weight.
 Based on your dose, your doctor will also tell you if you will need 1, 2, or 3 injections per dose.
 If you need more than 1 injection, each will be given in a different place on your body.

 Omalizumab is not a rescue medication and should not be used to treat sudden asthma attacks.
 It is not a substitute for the medicines you are already taking.
-Never suddenly stop taking, or change the dose of your inhaled steroids or any other asthma medicine you are taking unless your doctor tells you to do so.
+Never suddenly stop taking, or change the dose of your steroid medicine (inhaled or taken by mouth) unless your doctor tells you to do so.